Suga to Visit U.S. in April for Talks with Biden

 It will be the two leaders' first in-person meeting and is expected to be the first face-to-face meeting with a foreign leader for Biden since he took office in January.

-Speaking at a meeting of Japanese government and ruling coalition officials, Suga said that in talks with Biden he will reaffirm Japan-U.S. cooperation over issues such as the coronavirus pandemic, climate change, China and North Korea's abductions of Japanese citizens.
+According to a Suga administration official, the two sides are working to arrange Suga's U.S. visit for the latter half of the second week of April.

-The meeting is significant as it displays the strength of the Japan-U.S. alliance and the U.S. commitment to the Indo-Pacific region, Kato said.
+"If circumstances permit, I will visit Washington in the first half of next month," Suga said at a meeting of officials from the government and the ruling coalition Friday night.
+"Taking this opportunity, I will aim to further strengthen the Japan-U.S. alliance," he added.

-The two leaders "will reaffirm their commitment to work closely together to further strengthen the Japan-U.S. alliance and realize a free and open Indo-Pacific," he said.
+Earlier in the day, the prime minister said that in talks with Biden, he will reaffirm Japan-U.S. cooperation over issues such as the coronavirus pandemic, climate change, China and North Korea's abductions of Japanese citizens.

 [Copyright The Jiji Press, Ltd.]